 On 22 May 2017 Manchester, and the world, was devastated by the attack on Manchester Arena that killed 23 people.
 One Manchester resident, Qaisra Shahraz, was quick to respond.
 Qaisra identified the need to tackle Islamophobia and bring muslim and non muslim communities together.

-We want to keep spreading MACFEST across the country so together we can build cultural bridges and tackle hate!
+We want to keep spreading MACFEST across the country and world so together we can build cultural bridges and tackle hate!

 Qaisra Shahraz is the Founder, Curator and Executive Director of MACFEST, Muslim Arts and Culture Festival.
 She is a prize-winning and critically-acclaimed novelist, scriptwriter, peace and gender activist.
 Qaisra was born in Pakistan and has lived in Manchester since childhood.
 Qaisra has gained two Masters Degrees in English & European literature and scriptwriting for television.